GlobalAICommunity/Community/email_welcome.md

 ### Meetup Pro
 Please use the link below to connect your existing or new MeetUp group to the Global AI Community Network.

-- The group should be named: Global AI <city> for example: Global AI Amsterdam and not Global AI Netherlands.
+- The group should be named: {{chapter_name}} for example: Global AI Amsterdam and not Global AI Netherlands.
 - Use your @globalai.community email as organizer account to setup the meetup group
 - Add hq@globalai.community as co-organizer to meetup group.